-Formed on the famous street that he owner also called Gasoline ALLY !
+It was formed on the famous street that the owner also called Gasoline alley.

-The First Boat Company Don started was Formula Marine where he Launched the Famous 233 Formula and the Formula JR 17 ft On The very Bottom of the post I will put a few pictures of the Formula 233 and the Formula JR 🙂
+The First Boat Company Don started was Formula Marine, where he Launched the Famous 233 Formula and the Formula JR 17 ft.

-Dons 2nd Company was Donzi Marine we could go on and on about the boats That Don Aronow produced at Donzi – but that would make this blog post 5 miles long !they are still producing the Famous Donzi Sweet 16 and its a Icon in the boating industry and that design was responsible for many of the Famous boats that have been produced The Donzi Sweet 16 is one of my favorite Boats and I just finished a Full Boat Restoration on a 1968 sweet 16.
+Don’s 2nd Company was Donzi Marine.
+We could go on and on about the boats that Don Aronow produced at Donzi, but that would make this blog post 5 miles long.
+They are still producing the Famous Donzi Sweet 16, and it’s an icon in the boating industry.
+That design was responsible for many of the famous boats built latter.
+The Donzi Sweet 16 is one of my favorite boats, and I just finished a Full Boat Restoration on 1968 sweet 16.

-You will see a few pictures of the boat as I picked it up Yes there she is a 1969 Magnum Marine Maltese Marauder !
+You will see a few pictures of the boat as I picked it up.
+Yes, there it is, a 1969 Magnum Marine Maltese Marauder.

-note 🙂 the new tires and rims oh yea we aren’t going to have a break down on my 1350 mile trip back to Fort Myers Fl
+Check out the new tires and rims.
+We aren’t going to have a break down on my 1350 mile trip back to Fort Myers Fl

-Below you will see that I loaded the Boat onto a boat dolly making it much easier to work and roll around
+Below you will see that I loaded the boat onto a boat dolly, making it much easier to work with and roll around.

-Most of the older Donzi’s and Magnums need some fiberglass repair this Magnum was very solid
+Most of the older Donzi’s and Magnums need some fiberglass repair, but this Magnum was very solid.

-inch that I later sandwiched and fiberglass and resin to make a watertight seal before installation.
+The dash area needed some support.
+Below is the new transom I fabricated out of marine ply ¾ inch that I later sandwiched.
+I also used fiberglass and resin to make a watertight seal before installation.

-You will note a special temp-let I cut out of marine plywood and fitting it perfect to create some structural support for the dash area
+You will note a special template I cut out of marine plywood and fitting it perfectly to create some structural support for the dash area

-Another view of the underside of the bow /deck finish with the stringers attached to the Transom
+Another view of the underside of the bow and deck finish with the stringers attached to the Transom.

-This is the top deck after many hours of prep and blocking with the final coats of epoxy
+That is the top deck after many hours of prep and blocking with the final coats of epoxy.

 As you can see this was before I repaired the dash area

-What sleek lines this 1969 Magnum Marine Maltese Marauder !
+What sleek lines this 1969 Magnum Marine Maltese Marauder has!

 3/4 inch floor installed resin on both sides cleaned and glassed all stringers installed floor with stainless screws

-Closer Look at the Spray On LINER on the trailer
+Closer Look at the spray-on bedliner on the trailer.